GuilhermeBalog/portfolio-generator/README.md

 # Portfolio Generator

 Create a portfolio using your GitHub repositories!
-I made it based on github page check it [here](https://guilhermebalog.github.io)!
+I made it based on my personal website, you can check it [here.](https://guilhermebalog.ga)!

 ## Usage

-[Open the website](http://balogportfoliogenerator.herokuapp.com/) and type your github username
+[Open the website](https://guilhermebalog.ga/portfolio-generator/) and type your github username

-> Pro tip: you can type the username in the url `/?u=YOUR_USERNAME`
+> Pro tip: you can type the username directly in the url `/?u=YOUR_USERNAME`

 ## Contributing